SubomiOtusanya/ChicCloset2/README.md

 # ChicCloset

-Frontend for the ChicCloset Interns' Project as continued by Adekoya Ibukunoluwa
+Frontend for the ChicCloset Interns' Project as continued by Adekoya Ibukunoluwa'